Loads a value of type int8 as an int32 onto the evaluation stack indirectly.

 NullReferenceException can be thrown if an invalid address is detected.

-The following Emit constructor overload can use the ldind.i1 opcode:
+The following Emit method overload can use the ldind.i1 opcode: